Green Line (Calgary): Description

-The Green Line will be an urban and suburban light-rail line using low-floor trains, CAF Urbos 100, integrated as part of Calgary's CTrain system.
-Like the rest of Calgary’s rail transit network, the Green Line will be entirely powered by wind power.
+The Green Line LRT will be an urban and suburban light-rail line using low-floor trains, the CAF Urbos 100, integrated as part of Calgary's CTrain system.
+Like the rest of Calgary's rail transit network, the Green Line will be entirely powered by wind power to help in reducing pollution and make Calgary a cleaner-energy city.
 Operation of the line will be publicly funded by municipal taxation along with rider fares, and will be administered by Calgary Transit.

 Generally, stations will be smaller and less elaborate than existing CTrain stations, due to the use of low-floor trains.
-The southeast segment of the line will run as a light metro similar to the existing Red Line and Blue Line, with dedicated tracks, bells and gates on at-grade crossings and free standing stations.
-The track between 26 Avenue SE station and Ramsay/Inglewood station is then elevated on a guideway similar to the existing Sunalta station.
+The SE Segment, from Shepard to Event Centre/Grand Central Station, will run as a light metro similar to the existing Red Line and Blue Line, with dedicated tracks, bells and gates on at-grade crossings and free standing stations.
+The track between 26 Avenue SE station and Ramsay/Inglewood station will be elevated on a guideway similar to the existing Sunalta station like with many other major metro lines in the world.

-The line then heads completely underground with four underground stations through the Beltline, the Centre City, and Eau Claire.
-The underground segment begins at a tunnel portal at 11 Avenue and 6 Street SE adjacent to the Victoria Park Bus Garage.
-It will enter the Beltline in a shallow tunnel below 11 Avenue SE, stopping underground at 4 Street SE and Centre Street South stations before reorienting northward and entering the centre city under 2 Street SW.

-The train then stops underground at 7 Avenue SW station in Calgary’s urban core, providing direct transfer to the existing Red Line and Blue Line.
-The train will continue north, stopping underground at 2 Avenue SW station in Eau Claire, exiting at a tunnel portal integrated into the Eau Claire Market, which will be redeveloped similar to the Central Library to accommodate the train.

-Then, an elevated guideway with two multi-use pathways will take tracks to Centre Street, north of the Centre Street Bridge.
-The train will then run northward in the centre two lanes of Centre Street in a dedicated right of way as an urban tramway similar to along 7th Avenue in the downtown, leaving two lanes for car traffic south of McKnight Boulevard and four lanes north of McKnight Boulevard.
+Future phases of the full 46km Green Line vision include a bridge crossing the Bow River northwards, with two multi-use pathways, and connecting to Centre Street, north of the Centre Street Bridge.
+The train will then run northward in the centre two lanes of Centre Street in a dedicated right of way as an urban tramway, leaving two lanes for car traffic south of McKnight Boulevard and four lanes north of McKnight Boulevard.
+Stations south of 26 Avenue SE will be at-grade stations with a section of elevated track crossing the intersection of Barlow Trail SE and 114 Avenue SE.

 The train will run without gates, bells or fences on most at-grade crossings along Centre Street.
 The train will then continue northward; tracks will eventually enter into the median of Harvest Hills Boulevard, and the line will eventually span north of Stoney Trail into the exurban community of Keystone.